fbngrm/zombie-driver/README.md

 Errors are used as values.

 Furthermore, I followed the dependency injection and fail early approach, with very few exceptions.
-Components are provided all dependencies they need during instanciation.
+Components are provided all dependencies they need during instantiation.
 The result is either a functioning instance or an error.
 On application start-up and error results in termination.
 Runtime errors do not lead to a crash or panic.